mattermost/mmctl/docs/mmctl_export_create.rst

 ::

-      --attachments   Set to true to include file attachments in the export file.
   -h, --help             help for create
+      --no-attachments   Set to true to exclude file attachments in the export file.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~